ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.16.3.
 AWS Transit Gateway (TGW)

-- Network transit hub to connect VPCs to on premises networks
+- Network transit hub connect VPCs to on premises networks
 - Significantly reduces network complexity.
   - Supports transitive routing.
-No need to create a mesh topology.
+No need to create a mesh topology via repeated VPC peerings.
 - Single network gateway object which makes it HA and scalable.
-- Create attachments to allow Transit Gateway to connect to other network objects.
+- Can attach to other network objects
   - VPC attachments
   - Site to Site VPN attachments
-  - Direct Connect attachments
+  - Direct Connect (DX) attachments
+- Configuration for VPC connectivity and customer premises
-- VPC attachments are configured with a subnet in each AZ where service is required.
+  1. Create VPC attachments in subnet in each AZ where service is required.
+  2. Add routes to other VPCs in the subnet's route tables
+  3. Transit gateways are then connected to customer gateways
 - Can be used to create global networks.
   - You can use these for cross-region peering attachments.
 - Can share between accounts using AWS Resource Access Manager (RAM)
+  - Can peer with different regions in the same or cross account
 - You achieve a less network complexity if you implement a transit gateway (TGW)

 ![](Pics/TransitGateway.png)